sara-nl/spiderdocs/source/Pages/workflows.rst

 .. code-block:: bash

-        ls -la /home/homer/picas_cfg/picasconfig.py
+        ls -la $HOME/picas_cfg/picasconfig.py
-        -rw------- 1 homer homer  126 May  7 08:33 picasconfig.py
+        -rw------- 1 [USERNAME] [USERNAME]  126 May  7 08:33 picasconfig.py

 * Finally, add the ``picas_cfg`` directory to your PYTHONPATH environment variable so that python can locate it.
-We recommend that you set this variable in your /home/[USERNAME]]/.bashrc file by adding the following lines to it:
+We recommend that you set this variable in your $HOME/.bashrc file by adding the following lines to it:

 .. code-block:: bash

-        PYTHONPATH=/home/[USERNAME]/picas_cfg:$PYTHONPATH
+        PYTHONPATH=$HOME/picas_cfg:$PYTHONPATH
         export PYTHONPATH

 You are now ready to start using your PiCaS credentials without having to type them each time you or your jobs need to connect to the PiCaS server.